aaaabhaypunjabiiii/cs220-s21-p4/README.md

 ## Learning Objectives

-In this project, you will walk through how to
+In this project, you will learn how to

   * Use conditional statements to write programs with more complicated logic
   * Practice writing more functions